ivanxavier7/three.js/03 - Projects/06 - Portal - Blender - Shader/readme.md

 ```

+Disjoint all objects with `F3` -> make singel object and data
+We can do this individually after selecting the object with `P`

 Before doing uv unwrapping or exporting the model we must see if the textures are correctly turned, otherwise we have to flip them.